SANTERÍA RHYTHMS

 1) Please go to "playlists" and then to "Santería".
 There you will find all the tutorials.

-2) Scroll down to chapter "The deities of Santería", there you find the specific links to the individual tutorial.
+there you find the specific links to the individual tutorials.

 The instruments of Santería music – the Batás